-Whether you absolutely love them, or secretly despise them, fireworks are exploding their way into our lives again very soon.
-They don’t only happen once a year, they can happen more often as people celebrate their special events with loved ones.
+Whether you love them, or secretly despise them, fireworks are exploding their way into our lives again soon, but they don’t only happen once a year, they can happen more often as people celebrate their special events with loved ones.

-There are many de-sensitisation techniques that you can try in order to help prepare your pet before bonfire night.
-It is important to note however, that a full de-sensitisation routine can take months to complete so you should start to think about preparing your pet 9-12 months in advance.
-This is because, understandably, it can take a great deal of time and patience to work through noise phobias.
-Starting in the New Year or around Spring, will enable you to gradually build up a tolerance to noise rather than rushing through the process.
-Before you begin any noise de-sensitisation technique, always ensure that you are aware of your pet’s noise tolerance beforehand, and observe them carefully for signs of distress, so as to avoid creating a new phobia.
+There are many desensitisation techniques that you can try in order to help with scared animals and prepare them before bonfire night.
+It’s important to note however, that a full desensitisation routine can take months to complete, so you should start to think about preparing your pet 9 to 12 months in advance.
+This is because it can take a great deal of time and patience to work through noise phobias.
+Starting in the New Year or around Spring will enable you to gradually build up a tolerance to noise rather than rushing through the process.
+Before you begin any noise desensitisation technique, always ensure that you are aware of your pet’s noise tolerance beforehand, and observe them carefully for signs of distress, so as to avoid creating a new phobia.

 Be aware of your surroundings and keep in mind that you may need to adjust your dog’s walk time on the run up to bonfire night.
-This time of year, you may be looking to walk your dog slightly earlier in order to avoid the darker evenings, but it can be just as important to walk earlier on so as to avoid dusk and peak firework time.
-Keep your dogs on the lead, and be mindful that they may be more easily startled by any abrupt noise or movement, and dart off without any warning.
-If you are struggling to fit in their walk after work hours, is there anyone who can walk them for you during daylight or at lunch times?
-Putting a plan in place to walk them earlier on can really help.
+This time of year, you may be looking to walk your dog slightly earlier in order to avoid the darker evenings, but it can be just as important to walk earlier on to avoid dusk and peak firework time.
+Keep your dogs on a lead, and be mindful that they may be more easily startled by any abrupt noise or movement, and dart off without warning.
+If you’re struggling to fit in their walk after work hours, you could see if there is anyone who can walk them for you during daylight or at lunch times.

-Always keep cats inside during fireworks and try to ensure they have a safe space to curl up and hide in if need be.
-Cats are likely to sneak off and find somewhere quiet to snooze so having a safe spot in mind can help you know where they are at all times, so you know where they may be should they happen to go missing.
+Always keep cats inside during fireworks and try to ensure they have a safe space to curl up and hide if they need it.
+Cats are likely to sneak off and find somewhere quiet to snooze, so having a safe spot in mind can help you know where they might be if you suspect they are missing.

-It is also a good idea to move smaller animals such as rabbits or guinea pigs under a sheltered area too.
-If yours live outside, try moving them into a shed or garage so that the noise and bright flashes are slightly reduced for them.
+It’s also a good idea to move smaller animals such as rabbits or guinea pigs under a sheltered area too.
+If your’s live outside, try moving them into a shed or garage so the noise and bright flashes are slightly reduced for them.

 Searching for podcasts or playlists for your pet can also help.
 Occasionally radio stations provide a pet-friendly playlist between peak firework hours (6pm-10pm) on evenings where fireworks are the most popular.
-For other ideas for pet playlists, you can read our article on Pet Playlists, here.
+For other ideas for pet playlists, you can read our pet playlist article.

 You can also try some effective pet products to help mask the smell.
 Speak to your vet to find out which products may be most effective for your pet.
 This may be something like Feliway or Adaptil Calm.
 There are also other brands that have diffuser type products or sprays, that can help mask a smell and provide calming effects.